joshuatrobertson/Group1Project/Report/01-Background/README.md

 ### (2) Applications as a distraction from anxiety

-&nbsp;&nbsp; Many organisations, among them mental health charity *Mind*, have publicly endorsed a range of games and puzzles that are *designed to distract* the user.
+&nbsp;&nbsp; Many organizations, among them mental health charity *Mind*, have publicly endorsed a range of games and puzzles that are designed to distract the user.
 The theory is that playing such games can be a powerful way for the user to distract themselves from internal anxiety and/or external stressors in their lives (Mind, 2021).
 Writing for the Mental Health section of Self in October 2020, Anna Borges opens up about “embracing the power of the mindless mobile game” since the onset of the pandemic, as she found such games to be “unexpected anxiety coping mechanisms” amongst the stressors of COVID-19 (Borges, 2020).
 Included in Borges’ recommended games are: *Candy Crush Saga*; *2048*, a slide-and-combine number game; a simple dot-connecting game *Two Dots*; *Solitaire*; and many others, including braining-training games such as *Numberzilla*.

-&nbsp;&nbsp; Such applications arguably do fall within the scope of serious play.
-They tend to use a fun and interactive game of some sort (play) to help individuals to take their mind off anxiety, stress or panic (an undoubtedly serious problem).
-The difference here is that, whereas our own application and games such as *Driven to Distraction* use play to highlight the impact of a serious problem – arguably with the second-order objective of provoking behaviour change – applications in this category are designed to directly address, or fix, the problem rather than merely emphasise its relevance.
+&nbsp;&nbsp; We acknowledge that the kinds of ‘mindless mobile games’ mentioned above clearly were not designed to fit the criteria of serious play; in and of themselves applications like Candy Crush typically bear no relevance to serious issues.
+Notwithstanding, we deemed this category worth including in our industry review because of the relevance of user intent to serious play in this context.
+Here the user plays a fun and interactive game (play) in order to take their mind off anxiety, stress or panic (an undoubtedly serious problem).
+In other words, the user’s motivation for engaging with the applications in this category makes these otherwise unserious applications instrumental in addressing a serious problem.
+We thus see user intent as exerting a transformative effect on what does and does not count as serious play.

 ### (3) Applications that boost productivity by limiting distractions

 &nbsp;&nbsp; Applications in the category of ‘focus apps’ are often designed to: block selected websites and/or apps; allow the user to set a schedule or a timer for the period in which the given sites will be blocked; be difficult or impossible to disable during scheduled hours; and to offer encouragement.
 For instance, team member Ella uses *1Focus* to block social media during the working day, which covers the screen with an ‘inspirational’ quote about the benefits of not being distracted when the user tries to reach a blocked site during scheduled hours.
 Other such applications include the following. *Freedom* app, which can block distractions across multiple devices at once (Freedom.to, 2021). *Serene*, a dual planner and content-blocker for MacOS that apparently “gives you productivity superpowers” (Venture Harbour Ltd, 2021).
 Developed in Canada, *Cold Turkey Blocker* is a content blocker for MacOS and Windows that blocks given sites across the whole operating system (Cold Turkey Ltd, 2021).

 &nbsp;&nbsp; The aforementioned applications relate to our project insofar as we share the premise that social media and other such distractions – distractions that we categorised as ‘continuity’ in the literature review – negatively impact productivity.
-The creators of these applications evidently believe that distraction is a serious problem, or at least trust that their consumers do.
-Nonetheless, these applications do not count as serious play due to the lack of any real play aspect.
+The creators of these applications evidently believe that distraction is a serious problem, or at least trust that their customers do.
+Nonetheless, these applications arguably do not count as serious play due to the lack of any real play aspect.

-&nbsp;&nbsp; That being the case, *Forest* app, for Android, iOS and Chrome, is perhaps an exception as it is more on the side of serious play than the other applications in this category (Seekrtech, 2021).
-First, *Forest* is colourful, interactive and, by our own assessment, fun.
+&nbsp;&nbsp; That being the case, *Forest* app, for Android, iOS and Chrome, is perhaps an exception as it is more on the side of serious play than the other applications in this category (Seekrtech, 2021). *Forest* is colourful, interactive and, by our own assessment, fun.
 Users of *Forest* plant a virtual tree whenever they start a session of focus and as they focus on their work the tree grows.
 The user earns points every time they make it to the end of the scheduled focus session without using their phone for an unproductive purpose, but if the user leaves the app before the end of the session then the tree dies.
 From personal experience the point system itself is fairly effective motivation to keep earning more points.
 Moreover, the *Forest* app brilliantly incorporates external motivation through its partnership with the real-tree-planting organization *Trees for the Future*.
 When users of Forest accrue enough points from planting virtual trees they earn virtual coins, which can then be spent planting real trees through selecting the option to do so in-app, and Forest then uses the money to place planting orders with *Trees for the Future*.
 If we were to continue with our application *DistractAblity* after university we would certainly consider building in similar kinds of external motivation.

 ### (4) Applications that tap into working memory ###

-=> EXPLANATION

-=> RELEVANCE TO US: purpose, theoretical background, core beliefs

-=> SERIOUS PLAY

 &nbsp;&nbsp; Crossword puzzles are often touted as cognitive exercise for working memory.
 There is not actually any evidence that regularly completing crosswords has any real impact on a person’s cognition or memory (BrainHQ, 2021).
 Nonetheless, the myth persists in popular culture that crossword puzzles can “improve our vocabulary, refresh our mind, and increase our concentration” (Madaan, 2018).

-### Bibliography: Current Industry Review

-&nbsp; M. Allan, "Online game highlights dangerous distraction of mobile phones", Car News, 2019.
-Available: https://inews.co.uk/essentials/lifestyle/cars/car-news/online-game-highlights-dangerous-distraction-of-mobile-phones-323539 [Accessed: 20- Apr- 2021].

-&nbsp; "Brain Myth: Doing crossword puzzles can keep your brain young", BrainHQ, 2021.
-[Online].
-Available: https://www.brainhq.com/brain-resources/cool-brain-facts-myths/brain-mythology/brain-myth-doing-crossword-puzzles-can-keep-your-brain-young/#:~:text=Brain%20Fact%3A%20Crosswords%20are%20fun,brain's%20overall%20cognition%20or%20memory&text=So%20doing%20crosswords%20might%20help,positive%20benefits%20to%20your%20brain.
-[Accessed: 03- May- 2021].

-&nbsp; A. Borges, "29 Free Mobile Games to Distract You When Your Anxiety Is Too Much", Self: Mental Health, 2020.
-Available: https://www.self.com/story/free-mobile-games.
-[Accessed: 20- Apr- 2021].

-&nbsp; Cold Turkey.
-Cold Turkey Software, Inc., 2021.
-Available: https://getcoldturkey.com/.
-[Accessed: 22- Apr- 2021].

-&nbsp; Freedom.
-Freedom.to, 2021.
-Available: https://freedom.to/.
-[Accessed: 15- Apr- 2021].

-&nbsp; Forest.
-Seekrtech, 2021.
-Available: https://www.forestapp.cc/.
-[Accessed: 22- Apr- 2021].

-&nbsp; R. Madaan, "Here's what daily crossword puzzles do to your brain?", Wealth Words Blog, 2018.
-[Online].
-Available: https://www.wealthwords.com/blog/what-daily-crossword-puzzles-do-to-your-brain/#:~:text=Working%20on%20crossword%20puzzles%20regularly,and%20enhance%20our%20memory%20power.&text=Solving%20a%20daily%20crossword%20puzzle,dementia%2C%20Alzheimer's%2C%20and%20more.
-[Accessed: 03- May- 2021].

-&nbsp; Mind, "Games and puzzles", Mind.org.uk, 2021.
-[Online].
-Available: https://www.mind.org.uk/need-urgent-help/how-can-i-distract-myself/games-and-puzzles/.
-[Accessed: 20- Apr- 2021].

-&nbsp; Seekrtech, 2021.
-Available: https://seekrtech.com/en/.
-[Accessed: 22- Apr- 2021].

-&nbsp; Serene.
-Venture Harbour Ltd, 2021.
-Available: https://zapier.com/blog/stay-focused-avoid-distractions/#serene.
-[Accessed: 22- Apr- 2021].

 <p align="center">
   <b>Navigation:</b><br>